 Common reasons to see a physical therapist include experiencing pain in an area such as your knee or experiencing limited mobility from a potential injury.

 Physical therapists see a mix of patients who either have hurt themselves, have a chronic injury, or need rehabilitation.
 Physical therapists will usually not see you until any sudden or sharp pains have stopped and swelling goes down.

 What to Expect When Seeing a Physical Therapist

-If you think you need a doctor’s prescription to see a physical therapist, that is not always the case.
+If you think you need a doctor’s referral to see a physical therapist, that is not always the case.
 New Hampshire is a “direct access state.”
 That means you do not necessarily need to see a medical doctor or primary care physician first.

 Once you go, each session has three components:

 Physical therapists will use those three throughout your treatment.
 For the first visit, expect an examination and a series of questions to help the physical therapist understand your situation.